 With many orders coming in from time to time, there are bound to be a lot of material offcuts.
 If you are in the laser engraving business, one of the lessons you should learn first is to keep these offcuts.

 In our laser engraving business, we buy various types of materials to process customers’ orders.
 Usually, these materials include wood, aluminium, acrylic, leather, paper and much more.
-Each time we purchase them, there are leftovers which we keep for future use.
-Material offcuts are, therefore, scraps which remain after removing the larger pieces.
+Each time we purchase them, there are leftovers that we keep for future use.
+Material offcuts are, therefore, scraps that remain after removing the larger pieces.

 Many times, it’s difficult to anticipate when the material offcuts will be useful.
 But what you must know is that one day you get to benefit from them.
 And when that time comes, you make money.

 Material offcuts increase your profitability.
 Making more money is the primary benefit of these leftovers.
-You will always get jobs which you will effectively handle without necessarily having to buy new materials.
+You will always get jobs that you will effectively handle without necessarily having to buy new materials.